ruuda/hoff/doc/installing.md

 On GitHub, go to the repository settings and add a new webhook.
 The payload url should be `http://yourserver.com/hook/github`, with content type application/json.
-(TODO: put owner and repo in the url.)
-Enter the secret generated in the previous section, and select the following events to be
+Enter the secret generated in the previous section, and select the following events to be delivered:
-delivered:

  * *Pull request*, to make the daemon aware of new or closed pull requests.
  * *Issue comment*, to listen for LGTM stamps.